CCH Pounder: Career

-Pounder made her acting debut in the film All that Jazz (1979).
-She continued her career in New York City theater, where she appeared in The Mighty Gents by playwright Richard Wesley, and Open Admissions on Broadway.
+Pounder made her film debut in Bob Fosse's musical drama All that Jazz (1979).
+She continued her career in New York City theater, where she starred in Shakespeare in the Park productions of Coriolanus and The Mighty Gents in 1979, and the Broadway play Open Admissions in 1984.
 She moved to Los Angeles in 1982.
 She starred in the film Bagdad Café, and has made smaller appearances in many other films.

 Pounder focused primarily on her television career.
 In the early 1980s, she first appeared in guest roles on Hill Street Blues, and then on several shows (The Cosby Show, L.A.
 Law, The X-Files, Living Single, and Quantum Leap) before landing a long-running recurring role as Dr. Angela Hicks on ER from 1994 to 1997.
 She also co-starred in the Tales From the Crypt feature film Demon Knight (1995).
 She then returned to guest appearances on other shows, including The Practice, Law & Order: Special Victims Unit, Millennium, The West Wing (where she was considered for the role of C. J. Cregg), and the short-lived sitcom Women in Prison.